 The RESET# pin provides a hardware method of resetting the device to reading array data.
-When the system drives the RESET# pin to $V{\rm IL}$ for at least a period of $t{\rm RP}$ the device immediately terminates any operation in progress, tristates all data output pins, and ignores all read/write attempts for the duration of the RESET# pulse.
+When the RESET# pin is driven low for at least a period of t{RP} , the device immediately terminates any operation in progress, tristates all output pins, and ignores all read/write commands for the duration of the RESET# pulse.
 The device also resets the internal state machine to reading array data.
 The operation that was interrupted should be reinitiated once the device is ready to accept another command sequence, to ensure data integrity.

 Current is reduced for the duration of the RESET# pulse.
-When RESET# is held at $V{SS}\pm0.3$ V, the device draws CMOS standby current ( $I{CC4}$ ).
-If RESET# is held at $V{IL}$ but not within $V{SS}\pm0.3$ V, the standby current will be greater.
+When RESET# is held at $V{SS}\pm0.3$ V, the device draws CMOS standby current (I{CC4}).
+If RESET# is held at V{IL} but not within $V{SS}\pm0.3$ V, the standby current will be greater.